robertjamessmith61/Linux_IPC_Playground/multi_reader_example/README.md

 ### fifo_reader
 The fifo_reader app simply reads from the named pipe and prints to the screen.

+### Closing vs unlinking pipes
+When a process ends it should call close() on the pipe file descriptor so that the OS knows it is no longer using it.
+When all write processes have called close() then an EOF will be sent.

+You should not call unlink() until you are sure all processes have finished using the pipe.
+This removes the link to the filename which is required for any new process to open the pipe.

+For example if I have one reader and multiple sender processes.
+I would only call unlink() from the reader process when it is finished.

 ## Build

 Build both fifo_sender and fifo_reader apps using gcc: